 Author: Seth Klein

-Seth is the BC Director of the Canadian Centre for Policy Alternatives.
+Seth Klein is a research associate with and the former Director of the Canadian Centre for Policy Alternatives – BC Office (CCPA–BC).
 His research deals primarily with welfare policy, poverty, inequality and economic security.
 A social activist for over 30 years and a former teacher, Seth holds a BA in international relations, a BEd from the University of Toronto and an MA in political science from Simon Fraser University.